xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 > Notice:
 >
-> A KSE/KRE license, once being converted to an offline license, is bound to a machine until its expiry date.
-You should generate an offline license with cautions as you cannot undo this action.
+> Once converted to an offline license, a KSE/KRE license is bound to a machine until it expires.
+You cannot undo this action.

 > Requirements:
 >